PYnative

 print(res)

-os.scandir() to get files of a directory
+os.scandir() To get the list of files in a directory

 The scandir() function returns directory entries along with file attribute information, giving better performance for many common use cases.